Traffic deaths up statewide, but continue downward slide

-ST. PAUL — Traffic deaths in Minnesota increased 6% last year, but continue a downward trend over a five-year period, a state report said.
+ST. PAUL — Traffic deaths in Minnesota increased 6% last year, but continue a downward trend over a five-year period, according to a state report released Thursday.

 Overall, 381 deaths were among the 79,215 reported crashes in 2018, with speed being the top factor in 113 of those deaths, the state report Minnesota Motor Vehicle Crash Facts said.
 Failing to buckle up resulted in 96 deaths, while 84 deaths were tied to impaired driving and 29 to distractions.
 Fifty-eight of those killed were on a motorcycle while 45 were pedestrians.